 Computer Power + Human Wisdom

-In summary, it’s helpful to remember that fraud prevention has gone through massive changes over the years.
+In summary, it’s helpful to remember that fraud investigation has gone through massive changes over the years.
 Manual review, too, is changing.
 It’s not so much about sifting through data these days, something machines are adept are doing.
 The need for manual review isn’t disappearing – quite the contrary: it’s increasing, but for overseeing systems.